 Founded in 1989, One-In-Teen Youth Services is one of the oldest organizations serving the GLBT community in Nashville.
 Providing a safe, supportive, and confidential place where gay, lesbian, bisexual, transgender, and questioning (GLBTQ) youth ages 14-21 can be themselves, One-In-Teen Youth Services allows these young people to build self-esteem while they explore their feelings, make friends, and participate in special events.
 This site was originally created sometime in the early 2000's.
 Unfortunately the domain expired sometime after 2008.
 When the domain became available, I bought it with the goal of rebuilding the site using its archived 2006-2008 pages.
 I wanted a historical internet record of what the One-In-Teen Youth Services was doing for the GLBTQQ youth of Nashville.

-One of the company's IT guys was dealing with his teenage son who was in crisis after his best friend tried to commit suicide.
+The Kubernetes consultant (he asked me not to mention his name) was dealing with his teenage son who was in crisis after his best friend tried to commit suicide.
 Really heavy stuff going on.
 It was during this period that I learned about One-In-Teen Youth Services and the great things they were doing for the GLBT community in Nashville.
 I looked them up when I finished my work that week and was doubly impressed.
 More people need to know about One-In-Teen Youth Services and become inspired by what they are accomplishing.

 NOTE: One-In-Teen Youth Services' location and phone number has changed since the creation of the original site.